miguno/puppet-zookeeper/README.md

 * Enhance in-line documentation of Puppet manifests.
 * Add more unit tests and specs.
-* Add rollback/remove functionality to complete purge ZooKeeper related packages and configuration files from a machine.
+* Add rollback/remove functionality to completely purge ZooKeeper related packages and configuration files from a machine.

 <a name="changelog"></a>